onehoax/sample_store/README.md

 You can access this website, which is hosted on an EC2 AWS instance, at 35.182.54.247.

-The home has functionality for signing up, logging in or resetting a password;
+The home route has functionality for signing up, logging in or resetting a password;

-A user can be either a customer user or an admin user; to sign up as an admin suer include '@admin' in you username;
+A user can be either a customer user or an admin user; to sign up as an admin user include '@admin' in you username;

 Signing up will automatically take you to the '/account' route, which shows the current items